Get to know the teachers, staff, mentors, and student interns at Empowerteen!

 Dr. Paula Pilcher is the Founder, Director, Naturopathic Physician and Teacher of Empowerteen.
 In 2013, she established Empowerteen as a holistic, integrative approach to give all adolescents access to the tools they need to thrive and prosper during these formative years She designed the program and curriculum with activities, lessons, labs, and projects while keeping mental-emotional-physical-and social wellness in mind.

-As a physician and healer, Dr. Paula believes strongly in treating the whole person, body, mind and spirit, and that the family dynamic is an important part of an individual as a whole.
-She enjoys working with families to help them achieve happiness and vitality together.
-She owns her family medical clinic in Beaverton, Oregon, Pilcher Health and Bodyworks LLC, where she sees patients of all ages with an emphasis on adolescents and mental health counseling.
-She also provides a variety of bodywork services, nutritional counseling, public education and community health workshops, and group dance fitness classes for teens and adults.
+As a physician and healer, Dr. Paula believes strongly in treating the whole person holistically, and that the family dynamic is an important part of an individual as a whole.
+She enjoys working with adolescents and young adults to help them achieve happiness and vitality.
+She owns her integrative medical clinic in Beaverton, Oregon, Pilcher Health and Bodyworks LLC, where she sees patients aged 11-22 with an emphasis on integrative mental health.
+She also provides a comprehensive variety of wellness services, nutritional support, counseling, public education and community health workshops, and group dance fitness classes for teens and adults.
 Dr. Paula received her doctorate in Naturopathic Medicine and Certificate in Natural Childbirth in 2009.
-She has been practicing massage & bodywork since 2004 using a variety of techniques to promote health and assist with injury recovery, and she has been a certified group fitness instructor since 1998.
+She has experience practicing physical medicine with massage & bodywork since 2004 using a variety of techniques to promote health and assist with injury recovery, and she has been a certified group fitness instructor since 1998.
 Dr. Paula specializes in individualized holistic treatments for each patient, drawing on her knowledge and expertise gained from completing 5 years of course and clinical work at the National University of Natural Medicine, and the Oregon School of Massage.
 She received her Bachelors of Science in Secondary Education, Psychology and Biology in 2002 at Emporia State University, and taught Human Anatomy and Physiology, Psychology, Biology I, Biology II, and Physical Science at Emporia High School, and FL Schlagle High School in Kansas City.
-Prior to that, she worked at a Group Home for troubled teens in Emporia, Kansas, for 2.5 years.
+Prior to that, she worked at a Group Home for troubled teens (ages 12-18) in Emporia, Kansas, for 2.5 years.

-Dr. Paula provides one-on-one sessions for teens at her medical practice.
+Dr. Paula provides one-on-one sessions for ages 11-22 at her medical practice.

 She has a passion for teaching, meeting people where they’re at, and empowering individuals to take charge of their own health and happiness.
 Read more about the services she provides at: www.pilcherhealthandbodyworks.com